 This section discusses programming communicating jobs using the generic scheduler interface.
 This interface lets you execute jobs on your cluster with any scheduler you might have.

 The principles of using the generic scheduler interface for communicating jobs are the same as those for independent jobs.
 The overview of the concepts and details of submit and decode functions for independent jobs are discussed fully in Program Independent Jobs for a Generic Scheduler.
+For this purpose, you need to have Parallel Computing Toolbox™ as well as MATLAB® Distributed Computing Server™ running on your cluster.

 The basic steps follow.